jckouame/EclipseTrainingSlides/slides.md

 	- InstanceScope: Saved at the workspace level.
 Overrides Default.
 	- ProjectScope: Saved at the project level.
 Overrides Instance.
 	- Custom!
 - Organized in nodes (think namespaces).
-Typically the plugin id.
+Typically the plug-in id.
 ---
 title: Exercise: Persist the toggle state